top of page

 Director

-I've been teaching children since the summer of 1997 in Taiwan, where my teaching name, "Mr. Luo", was given to me.
-The next 13 years I divided my time teaching in China, Mexico and later, Taiwan again.
-I ran a large childcare center in Tainan, Taiwan for three years before returning home to California.
-I have been teaching here in Sacramento ever since; creating an afterschool program for disadvantaged chidren and then working at a Native American child development center.
-In the fall of 2014, I opened my own school, Mr. Luo's Preschool Adaemy, a home based day care facility licensed by the State of California.
+I have been teaching children since the summer of 1997, beginning in Taiwan where I was given the professional name "Mr. Luo".
+Over the following 13 years, I taught in China and Mexico before returning to Taiwan to manage a large childcare center in Tainan for three years.
+Upon returning home to California, I established an after-school program for disadvantaged children in Sacramento and subsequently served at a Native American child development center.
+In the fall of 2014, I opened Mr. Luo's Academy, a home-based daycare facility licensed by the State of California.

 My Approach to Discipline